snackwdlau/First-Project/README.md

 # TCC Data Analytics - Project 1

 Group 4 Integrants:
-Britt Waggoner
+Britt Waggoner,
-Nou Yang
+Nou Yang,
-Trevor Bridges
+Trevor Bridges,
-Veronica Ostapowich
+Veronica Ostapowich,
-Zechariah Lau
+Zechariah Lau.

 On this project we found and analyzed a data set regarding healthcare and well-being.
 Our main topic is: How does a person achieve excellent work-life balance?